-In an industry where stakes are often high, your supplier can be a life savior.
+In an industry where stakes are often high, your supplier can be a life saviour.
 It is impossible to meet the growing demands of your customers if you do not have a reliable supplier to handle your production.
 If you’re learning about how to start a clothing business, it is important to note that your supplier is one of your most significant business partners.

 Young fashion labels often neglect the production aspect, which is a huge mistake.
-Do not focus on getting orders before ensuring that you have the production capabilities to fulfill those orders.
+Do not focus on getting orders before ensuring that you have the production capabilities to fulfil those orders.
 Many labels scramble to find a reliable supplier only when orders start to pile up.
 News can spread fast within the industry.
-If word gets out that you’ve failed to fulfill orders, it could shake the foundation of your business.
+If word gets out that you’ve failed to fulfil orders, it could shake the foundation of your business.

 Secure the right supplier during the early stages of your label so that you know how to manage production moving forward.
 In this post, we help you to understand what the production stage is, and how to find and what to look for in suppliers.

 What is production?

 You have all the concepts ready for your new brand.
 You may even have a sample or prototype.
 Your only problem now is converting this small sample number into a bulk order.
 This is where your supplier comes in.
 It is the production arm that will produce your samples on a large scale – in the hundreds or thousands depending on your requirements.
 Suppliers will have the materials and facilities required to produce a commercial-sized inventory.

 As the fashion industry grows, the markets become more saturated and competition stiff.
 Thus, many brands keep supplier information close to themselves to avoid wavering their position in the market.
 This makes finding your own supplier more difficult, but not impossible.
 It only means that you will have to invest a bit more time and legwork to research and find a reliable supplier.
 And once you find one, you’ll probably not give away the information so easily either.